shoaibsaikat/Office-Management-Django-Angular-JWT/BackEnd/README.md

 Office Management System using Django Backend with REST api support using Django REST Framework.
 It can be consumed by different front-ends like Angular, React or Vue.js.

-This branch supports JWT based authentication.
+This supports JWT based authentication.

 # Features
 1. Own account management